 According to the OAIC, health service providers suffered more data breaches than any other industry.
 Out of the 242 breach notifications, 49 were reported by the healthcare sector.

-The report found that human error, such as sending records to the wrong recipient and disclosing information to unauthorised parties, accounted for a majority of healthcare breaches, and may have contributed to an uptick in cyberattacks like phishing scams and ransomware.
+The report found that human error, such as sending records to the wrong recipient and disclosing information to unauthorised parties, accounted for a majority of healthcare breaches.
+This also may have contributed to an uptick in cyberattacks like phishing scams and ransomware.

 Healthcare institutions are attractive targets for cybercriminals because their network devices and staff are easy entry points.
 What’s more, hospitals and clinics’ databases contain massive volumes of personally identifiable information that fetch high prices on the black market.
 This data can be used to commit identity theft, allowing criminals to make false insurance claims and even buy and resell prescription drugs.